-The Conservation Assistance Fund – a key recommendation of Mayor Megan Barry’s Livable Nashville Committee – is designed to accelerate protection of open space and natural areas by leveraging partnerships with conservation NGOs.
+The Conservation Assistance Fund – a key recommendation of the Mayor's Livable Nashville Committee – is designed to accelerate protection of open space and natural areas by leveraging partnerships with conservation NGOs.
 Established nonprofits working in the land-conservation space are encouraged to partner with both landowners and the Metropolitan Government on projects for targeted acquisitions and protective easements.
 The goal is to protect public and private lands that have documentable merits for environmental conservation and/or open-space preservation, and will therefore help maintain Nashville’s livability and sustainability for current and future generations.

 Qualifying projects for grant funding should address priority conservation strategies for Metro, such as: preserving scenic view-sheds, supplying buffer-zones to current public-park assets, or protecting critical wildlife corridors, agricultural properties, or sensitive habitats (i.e., grasslands, ridgelines, floodplain).

 Areas of Davidson County currently affected by substantial deficits in available parkland or open space are documented in Plan To Play, the Metro Parks & Greenways Strategic Master Plan, as well as Davidson County’s Open Space Master Plan.